DenitsaAssova/denitsaassova.github.io/_pages/education.md

 ![npmg](/assets/images/npmg.png){: .image height="95px" width="95px"}

-**Secondary Education** in Mathematics and Informatics from the National Gymnasium of Natural Sciences and Mathematics "Academician Lyubomir Chakalov" (May 2018, Bulgaria).
+**Secondary Education** in Mathematics and Informatics from the National High School of Science and Mathematics "Academician Lyubomir Chakalov" (May 2018, Bulgaria).
 Graduated with an award for high achievements.

 <style>